Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: Conclusions and Future Works

-The paper derived a methodology to design waveforms for MISO WIPT.
+The paper derived a methodology to design waveforms and characterize the rate-energy region of a point-to-point MISO WIPT.
 Contrary to the existing WIPT literature, the nonlinearity of the rectifier is modeled and taken into account in the WIPT waveform and transceiver optimization.
-Motivated by the fact that a multisine waveform outperforms an OFDM waveform from a wireless power transfer perspective, a WIPT waveform is introduced as the superposition of a WPT waveform (multisine) and a WIT waveform (OFDM).
-The waveforms are adaptive to the CSI (assumed available to the transmitter) and result from a non-convex posynomial maximization problem.
-The algorithm allows to draw the fundamental limits of WIPT in terms of rate-energy region.
+Motivated by the fact that a multisine waveform outperforms a multi-carrier modulated waveform from a WPT perspective, a WIPT waveform is introduced as the superposition of a WPT waveform (multisine) and a WIT (multi-carrier modulated) waveform.
+The waveforms are adaptive to the CSI and result from a non-convex posynomial maximization problem.
 Results highlight that accounting for the rectifier nonlinearity radically changes the design of WIPT.
-It favours a different waveform and transceiver architecture and a different use of the RF spectrum.
+It favours a different waveform, modulation, input distribution and transceiver architecture as well as a different use of the RF spectrum.
 Exploiting the rectifier nonlinearity in the WIPT design also makes a more efficient use of the resources by enabling enlarged rate-energy regions compared to those obtained by ignoring the nonlinearity in the system design.
 A lot of interesting questions arise from this work.
 To name a few, a fundamental question is, how to make the best use of the RF spectrum for WIPT?
-Results here highlight that the conventional capacity-achieving zero-mean Gaussian input distribution is suboptimal for WIPT.
+Results here highlight that the conventional capacity-achieving CSCG input distribution is suboptimal for WIPT.
 What is the optimal input distribution and how to build corresponding WIPT architecture?
 Results also highlight that the design of WIPT differs from conventional communication due to the inherent nonlinearity of the wireless power channel.
-In contrast, the wireless communication channel is commonly assumed linear.
-Interesting works consist in re-thinking WIPT architecture in light of nonlinearity and designing WIPT transceivers for broadcast, multiple access, interference and relay channels accounting for the nonlinearity of the rectifier.
-The problem of nonlinearity, waveform design and rate-energy tradeoff also occurs in other types of wireless powered communication systems, such as in backscatter communications \cite{Clerckx:2017b}.
+Interesting works consist in re-thinking WIPT architecture in light of nonlinearity for broadcast, multiple access, interference and relay channels.
+The problem of nonlinearity, waveform design and rate-energy tradeoff also occurs in other types of communication systems, such as in backscatter communications \cite{Clerckx:2017b}.

 \ifCLASSOPTIONcaptionsoff

 \fi